 Ancestrally, summertime tasks will have been quite different to those carried out in the long, dark winter months.

-So why not work on making money as a marketing consultant and an author in the wintertime and then carving didgeridoos, serving burgers at festivals, and teaching bushcraft out in the summer sunshine?
-Works for me.
+So why not work on making money as a diet coach and a marketing consultant and an author in the wintertime and then carving didgeridoos and serving burgers at festivals, and teaching bushcraft out in the summer sunshine?
+Works for me!